 Abstracts

 Biomphalaria glabrata (B. glabrata) is an air-breathing aquatic mollusc found in freshwater habitats across the Western Hemisphere.
-It’s most well-known for its unfortunate capacity to act as an intermediate host for the Schistosoma mansoni parasite.
-Ionotropic receptors (IRs), a variant family of ionotropic glutamate receptors (iGluR), have an evolutionary ancient function in detecting odors to initiate chemosensory signaling.
-In this study, we apply an array of methods towards the goal of identifying IR-like family members in the B. glabrata, ultimately revealing two types, the iGluR and IR.
-Sequence alignment showed that three ligand-binding residues are conserved in most Biomphalaria iGluR sequences, while the IRs did exhibit a variable pattern, lacking some or all known glutamate-interacting residues, supporting their distinct classification from iGluRs.
-We show that B. glabrata contains 7 putative IRs, some of which are expressed within the snail’s chemosensory organs.
-To further investigate a role for the more ancient IR25a type in chemoreception, we have tested its spatial distribution pattern within the snail cephalic tentacle by in situ hybridization.
-IR25a presence within presumptive sensory neurons supports a role for this receptor in olfactory processing, possibly in concert with G-protein-coupled receptor signaling, contributing to our understanding of the molecular pathways that are involved in Biomphalaria olfactory processing.
+It is most well-known for its recognized capacity to act as a major intermediate host for Schistosoma mansoni, the human blood fluke parasite.
+Ionotropic receptors (IRs), a variant family of the ionotropic glutamate receptors (iGluR), have an evolutionary ancient function in detecting odors to initiate chemosensory signaling.
+In this study, we applied an array of methods towards the goal of identifying IR-like family members in B. glabrata, ultimately revealing two types, the iGluR and IR.
+Sequence alignment showed that three ligand-binding residues are conserved in most Biomphalaria iGluR sequences, while the IRs did exhibit a variable pattern, lacking some or all known glutamate-interacting residues, supporting their distinct classification from the iGluRs.
+We show that B. glabrata contains 7 putative IRs, some of which are expressed within its chemosensory organs.
+To further investigate a role for the more ancient IR25a type in chemoreception, we tested its spatial distribution pattern within the snail cephalic tentacle by in situ hybridization.
+The presence of IR25a within presumptive sensory neurons supports a role for this receptor in olfactory processing, possibly in concert with G-protein-coupled receptor signaling, contributing to our understanding of the molecular pathways that are involved in Biomphalaria olfactory processing.

-Key words: gastropod, tentacle, olfaction, ionotropic receptors, in situ hybridization
+Key words: Biomphalaria, gastropod, tentacle, olfaction, ionotropic receptors, in situ hybridization

 Introduction

-Biomphalaria glabrata (B. glabrata) is an air-breathing aquatic mollusc found in freshwater habitats across the Western Hemisphere.
-It is an intermediate host for the Schistosoma mansoni parasite, causing one of the most prevalent parasitic infections in mammals, known as Schistosomiasis (also known as Bilharzia), a chronic and debilitating condition that affects approximately 207 million human in 76 countries [1] and accounts for 280,000 deaths per annum in sub-Saharan Africa alone [2].
+Biomphalaria glabrata (B. glabrata) is an air-breathing aquatic pulmonate gastropod mollusc in the family Planorbidae found in freshwater habitats across the Western Hemisphere.
+It is an intermediate host for the Schistosoma mansoni parasite, causing one of the most prevalent parasitic infections in humans, known as schistosomiasis (also called Bilharzia), a chronic and debilitating disease that affects approximately 207 million human in 76 countries [1] and accounts for 280,000 deaths per annum in sub-Saharan Africa alone [2].
 It is been calculated that up to 70 million disability-adjusted life years (DALYs) are lost to schistosomiasis annually [3].
 This figure surpasses the global burden posed by both malaria and tuberculosis, and is nearly equivalent to that of HIV/AIDS.
-It was believed that preventive chemotherapy and molluscicides as the most appropriate means of eradicating this overwhelming disease burden [4].
-However, the fact that currently available synthetic molluscicides tend to be generally biocidal, affecting many other animals and/or plants in the snail habitat, along with the threat of drug resistance [5,6] have spurred recognition of the pressing need for a practical and ideal supplementary approach in addition to chemotherapy.
+It was believed that preventive praziquantel chemotherapy and molluscicides as the most appropriate means of eradicating this overwhelming disease burden [4].
+However, the fact that currently available synthetic molluscicides tend to be generally biocidal, affecting many other animals and/or plants in the snail habitat, along with the threat of praxiquantel drug resistance [5,6], have spurred recognition of the pressing need for a practical and ideal supplementary approach in addition to chemotherapy.

 As an important intermediate snail host that is integral to the transmission of a significant human pathogen, Biomphalaria presents itself as a powerful model organism for studying the complexities of host-pathogen interactions.
-As is the case with most molluscs, Biomphalaria have virtually no hearing and very limited vision so they obtain the vast majority of their information about the environment by smell.
-Using this dependence, one may envisage the use of a broad-spectrum of chemical cues to manipulate snails’ behavior, allowing for development of environment-friendly control strategies.
-Towards realizing an olfactory-mediated control strategy, it’s important to be aware of the molecular biological makeup of the animal’s olfactory system, including the odor chemosensory receptors.
+As is the case with most molluscs, Biomphalaria snails have virtually no hearing and very limited vision so they obtain the vast majority of their information about the environment by smell.
+Using this dependence, one may envisage the use of a broad-spectrum of chemical cues to manipulate snail behavior, allowing for development of environment-friendly control strategies.
+Towards realizing an olfactory-mediated control strategy, it is important to be aware of the molecular biological makeup of the molusc’s olfactory system, including the odor chemosensory receptors.